MicroFocus/octane-websockets-client-nodejs/README.md

 ```

 This imported client can connect to multiple endpoints.

-User `connect` method to provide the configuration of the targeted WS endpoint and the callback to be called upon messages and you are good to go.
+Use `connect` method to provide the configuration of the targeted WS endpoint.

+This method may be called any number of times and will connect that number of WS clients, so call it wisely.

 The client will:
 - verify the configuration
 - perform the login